 Apollo Senior Floating Rate Fund Inc. Declares October 2022 Monthly Distribution of $0.105 Per Share

-/EIN News/ -- NEW YORK, Oct.
-07, 2022 (GLOBE NEWSWIRE) -- (NYSE: AFT) - Apollo Senior Floating Rate Fund Inc. (the “Fund”) today announced the declaration of its distribution for the month of October 2022 of $0.105 per common share, payable on the date noted below.
+NEW YORK, Oct.
+07, 2022 (GLOBE NEWSWIRE) -- AFT - Apollo Senior Floating Rate Fund Inc. (the "Fund") today announced the declaration of its distribution for the month of October 2022 of $0.105 per common share, payable on the date noted below.

 The following dates apply to the declared distribution: